 - C. Justification.
 The applicant shall submit documented justification for the request and demonstrate that there is an unusual or unique site or building condition that warrants an adjustment. - D. Effect of Approval.
 An administrative adjustment shall only apply to the specific requirement and aspect of a site plan or building plan as indicated on the plan and is only valid if developed or built in the manner shown on the plan. - E. Validity.
-Approval of an administrative adjustment expires in one (1) year. - F. Allowable Administrative Adjustments.
+Approval of an administrative adjustment expires in one (1) year unless substantial construction has commenced and is continuing - F. Allowable Administrative Adjustments.
 The City Manager or their designee may grant adjustments for the following requirements to the limitations noted in Table 12.80.